Rajabboev/Rajabboev/README.md

 - 👀 I’m interested in IT
 - 🌱 I’m currently learning python for DATA SCIENCE
 - 💞️ I’m looking to collaborate on datastructures
-- 📫 How to reach me : @Anvar1208 on telegram
+- 📫 How to reach me : @thinking_about_nickname on telegram

 <!---
 Rajabboev/Rajabboev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.